How to Open Command Prompt

 Step 1.
 Overview:

-To open a Microsoft DOS command prompt shell window, first click the Start menu at the lower-left of your computer's desktop and select "Run...".
+To open a Microsoft MS-DOS command prompt shell window, first click the Windows Start menu (located at the very lower-left corner of your computer's desktop) and select "Run...".

-Then if you are using Windows XP or Vista or Windows 7, type "cmd" (without the quotation marks) into the Run box and click "OK".
+Then if you are using Windows XP or Vista or Windows 7, type cmd into the Run box and click "OK".
+You could also type cmd.exe

-Otherwise, if you are using an older version of Windows, type "command" (without the quotation marks) into the Run box and click "OK".
+Otherwise, if you are using an older version of Windows, type command into the Run box and click "OK".
+You could also type command.exe

 Step 2.
 The Window:

-After you click "OK", a DOS command prompt window will appear.
-Depending upon which version of Windows you are using, the DOS command window will look similar to these images:
+After you click "OK", an MS-DOS command prompt window will appear.
+Depending upon which version of Windows you are using, the MS-DOS command window will look similar to these images:

 Step 3.
 Text/Background Colors: